bhentschel/vip.org/_pages/panel.md

 # ViP Panel - ...

-The ViP'17 panel will be part of IEEE VIS'17's main program.
+The ViP panel will be part of the IEEE VIS 2017 main program.
 We will make more information available here, soon.